 The Point Arena Lighthouse is home to a number of special events throughout the year.
 From holiday celebrations to educational programs, there is a lot going on at the Point.
-Please review the calendar below for the dates and times of our offerings, and be sure to scroll down for detailed information on such events as the monthly Night Tour, Lighthouse Lecture Series, Wind & Whale Celebration and more.
+Please review the calendar below for the dates and times of our offerings, and be sure to scroll down for detailed information on such events as the monthly Night Tour, Lighthouse Lecture Series, Wind & Whale Celebration, Cruise the Coast and more.

 Check back frequently for updates and mark your own calendar with something special to do at the Lighthouse this month!